bioinfostudio/metagenomics-tax/markdowns/02_inspect_read_quality.md

 ### 1.3 Inspect read quality

 Visualize sequence quality across raw reads.
 This is important as a sanity check that your reads are of reasonable quality and to determine how your reads should be trimmed in downstream steps.
 QIIME 2 comes with a plugin for visualizing read quality, which we will use at a later step.
 However, when dealing with raw reads the easiest method to use is a combination of [FASTQC][15] and [MultiQC][16].
-Note that these tools are not packaged with QIIME 2 so you will need to install them separately.
+Note that these tools are not packaged with QIIME 2.

 This is an important step for identifying outlier samples with especially low quality, read sizes, read depth, and other metrics.